PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part2.md

 I've added an extra line to put a red border around the `HBox`.
 It's not included in the code above because it uses concepts we haven't looked at yet.
 But since `HBox` is usually invisible, it helps to have a border to understand how it works.
 We'll get to the border later on.

 When you see the red border it becomes clear that the `HBox` is occupying all of the space available to it, not just the amount of space required to hold its contents.
-This explains we everything was originally up in the top left corner, with the default `Pos.TOP_LEFT` alignment, and why it's now moved to the middle of the window.
+This explains why everything was originally up in the top left corner, with the default `Pos.TOP_LEFT` alignment, and why it's now moved to the middle of the window.